Tallented-Code-bot/platformer/README.md

 - A ball/boulder-like enemy that rolls and tries to crush you.
 This enemy may not work well until there are slopes in the game.

+- A plant that looks tall and nice, but when you touch it it strangles you.